bionca22/ObsidianSync/Air flow/Airflow 101/Why Orchestration.md

 A slackbot that enables staff at Astronomer to check academy data on customer accounts.

 ![[Pasted image 20251015115814.png]]
-So typically we have a customer success manager that sends a message on a specific slack channel with a customer domain and that triggers a pipeline in Airflow that finds the customer, counts the number of students as well as the number of certified students and finally generates reports back to the slack channel
+So typically we have a customer success manager that sends a message on a specific slack channel with a customer domain and that triggers a pipeline in Airflow that finds the customer, counts the number of students as well as the number of certified students and finally generates reports back to the slack channel.
+That's how they are able to communicate metrics on customers dor the academy automatically.

+**MLOps & AI:** involves the deployment and management of machine learning models within operational workflows.
+Ask Astro: A open-source Q&A LLM application used to answer questions about Apache  Airflow & Astronomer.